Digital Turbine (NASDAQ:APPS) Issues Q2 2022 Earnings Guidance

-Digital Turbine (NASDAQ:APPS) issued an update on its second quarter 2022 earnings guidance on Monday morning.
+Digital Turbine (NASDAQ:APPS) updated its second quarter 2022 earnings guidance on Monday.
 The company provided EPS guidance of $0.380-$0.380 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.370.
 The company issued revenue guidance of $300 million-$306 million, compared to the consensus revenue estimate of $291.10 million.

-Digital Turbine (NASDAQ:APPS) last posted its quarterly earnings results on Monday, May 31st.
-The software maker reported $0.25 earnings per share for the quarter, topping the consensus estimate of $0.20 by $0.05.
-The business had revenue of $95.08 million during the quarter, compared to the consensus estimate of $95.10 million.
-Digital Turbine had a net margin of 17.50% and a return on equity of 59.51%.
-The firm’s revenue for the quarter was up 141.6% on a year-over-year basis.
-During the same period in the previous year, the firm posted $0.05 earnings per share.
-Equities research analysts expect that Digital Turbine will post 1.28 earnings per share for the current year.
+Several equities analysts have weighed in on the company.
+Canaccord Genuity lifted their target price on Digital Turbine from $85.00 to $86.00 and gave the company a hold rating in a research note on Wednesday, June 2nd.
+Maxim Group lifted their target price on Digital Turbine from $111.00 to $132.00 and gave the company a buy rating in a research note on Wednesday, June 2nd.
+Finally, Zacks Investment Research cut Digital Turbine from a strong-buy rating to a hold rating in a research note on Tuesday, August 3rd.
+Two research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+Digital Turbine currently has an average rating of Buy and an average target price of $90.93.

-In related news, CTO Christine Collins sold 40,000 shares of the business’s stock in a transaction dated Tuesday, June 15th.
-The shares were sold at an average price of $70.02, for a total transaction of $2,800,800.00.
-Following the transaction, the chief technology officer now owns 40,000 shares in the company, valued at $2,800,800.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-5.60% of the stock is owned by insiders.
+In other Digital Turbine news, CTO Christine Collins sold 40,000 shares of the company’s stock in a transaction that occurred on Tuesday, June 15th.
+The stock was sold at an average price of $70.02, for a total transaction of $2,800,800.00.
+Following the completion of the sale, the chief technology officer now owns 40,000 shares of the company’s stock, valued at $2,800,800.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+5.60% of the stock is owned by corporate insiders.

 Digital Turbine Company Profile